telerik/ajax-docs/controls/grid/how-to/data-editing/editing-radgrid-records-with-radwindow.md

 The demo uses a **GridTemplateColumn** that contains a **HyperLink** control to launch the window for editing, and a [CommandItemTemplate]({%slug grid/data-editing/commanditem/command-item-template%}) to add a link that launches the window for inserts.

->note In Master page/UserControl scenario RadGrid should be ajaxified from the true RadAjaxManager but the RadAjaxManagerProxy.
+>tip In Master page/UserControl scenario RadGrid should be ajaxified from the true RadAjaxManager but the RadAjaxManagerProxy.
 >